 Paragraph One: Tell the employer why you are writing to them in the first sentence.
 Finish the first paragraph by introducing two or three of your top five selling points.

 Paragraph Two: Promote all of your selling points.
 Reference past experiences.
-Communicate the style of employee that you will be.
+Communicate your enthusiasm and how you see yourself fitting into this role.

 Paragraph Three: Make a plan for a future interview.